codevideo/.github/profile/README.md

 ### GUI Layer (sits on top of virtual layer)

 - [`@fullstackcraftllc/codevideo-ide-react`](https://github.com/codevideo/codevideo-ide-react) - Currently our only renderer, an advanced React component.
 This is the component currently used to make the videos.
-We have plans to build fully SVG and Canvas based editors in the future.
+We have plans to build fully SVG and Canvas-based editors in the future.

 ### CLI

-[`@fullstackcraftllc/codevideo-cli`](https://github.com/codevideo/codevideo-cli) - the go-based CLI for generating videos from JSON directly on the command line
+[`@fullstackcraftllc/codevideo-cli`](https://github.com/codevideo/codevideo-cli) - the go-based CLI for generating videos from JSON directly on the command line.

+### MCP Server

+[`@fullstackcraftllc/codevideo-mcp`](https://github.com/codevideo/codevideo-mcp) - the TypeScript + Node based MCP Server for build software content with natural language.

 ### Exporters